greg-raven/Uncommon-Sense/_posts/2019-11-18-the-effect-of-paper-money.md

 ---
-title: 'The effect of paper money'
+title: "The effect of paper money"
 layout: post
 categories:
 - money